-Historically, baryons with multiple strange quarks have played an important role in the development of the quark model and our understanding of the universe.
+A Colles with INTRODUCTION Historically, baryons with multiple strange quarks have played an important role in the development of the quark model and our understanding of the universe.
 The prediction and discovery of the Ω^- baryon certainly was one of the great triumph of the quark model.
-However, half a century later, there have been little new information about the Ω and Ξ baryons.
+However, half a center later, there have been little new information about the Ω and Ξ baryons.
 In fact, only two Ω states and six Ξ states are considered to be well-established, with at least three stars ratings in the PDG [1].
-This dismal state is largely due to the difficulty of producing these baryons which typically have very small cross sections, and the gradual decommissioning of existing kaon and hyperon beam facilities.
-However, due to the intrinsic $s\bar{s}$ content of the photon beam, it has become clear that photon beam facilities, such as CLAS (and CLAS12 and GlueX in the future), could also produce these S = -2, -3 baryons with sufficient statistics in order to discover new states, determine their quantum numbers, as well as providing information about their production mechanisms by performing measurements of differential cross sections as well as polarization observables.
+This dismal state is largely due to the difficulty of producing these baryons which typically have very small cross sections, and the gradual decommissioning of existing the photon beam facilities.
+However, due to the intrinsic $s\bar{s}$ content of the photon beam; it has become clear that photon beam facilities, such as CLAS (and CLAS12 and GlueX in the future), could also produce these S = -2, -3baryons with sufficient statistics in order to discover new states, determine their quantum numbers, as well as providing information about their production mechanisms by performing measurements of differential cross sections as well as polarization observables.

 It is important to note that what makes these baryons so difficult to produce is also probably the main reason that it is so interesting to understand their production mechanisms.
-In the case of Ω^- , in order to produce them in photoproduction in a proton target, it is necessary to produce three $s\bar{s}$ pairs from the vacuum.
+In the case of Ω^{-} , in order to produce them in photoproduction in a proton target, it is necessary to produce three $s\bar{s}$ pairs from the vacuum.
 Such a large change of the baryon strangeness from the initial state (S = 0) to final state (S = -3) makes it particular interesting to study its production mechanism.
-Similarly, for the Ξ baryons in photoproduction ($\Delta S = -2$), it remains unclear whether they are produced through the decay of intermediate S = -1 hyperons.
+Similarly, for the Ξ baryons in photoproduction $(\Delta S = -2)$, it remains unclear whether they are produced through the decay of intermediate S = -1 hyperons.

-Although both Ξ and Ω baryons are typically much more difficult to produce, they are, however, usually much narrower and could be easier to identify.
+Although both Ξ and Ω baryons are typically much more difficult to produce, they are, than baryon resonances in the light quark sector example however, usually much narrower and could be easier to identify.
 For Ξ excited states, they are typically 5 - 10 times at least narrower than their S = 0, -1 counterparts.
 As for Ω excited states, although much is unknown about them, it is natural to expect that they will exhibit similar feature to the Ξ sectors.

 With the expected improved acceptance of CLAS12 for multiple-particle final states, and an order of magnitude higher luminisoty than CLAS, and several GeV higher beam energies, it is very possible that many aspects of the Ω and Ξ physics can be probed at CLAS12 using the quasi-real photon beams with the forward tagger.
-In addiction to the cross section measurments for the ground state Ω^- and Ξ baryons, CLAS12 is expected to provide sufficient statistics to perform polarization measurement for the Ξ^- baryon, which is important to understand its production mechanism.
-Due to the large acceptance for multiple-particle final state reactions, it could also become feasible to determine or confirm the spin-parity of multiple excited cascades because the whole decay chain could be reconstructed.
-In addition, the experimental verification of the excited cascade decoupling from the $\Xi\pi$ channel could provide fresh information about why the cascade resonances are so narrow, and a series of measurements on the mass-splitting of Ξ^ could deepen our understanding of the u/d quark mass difference.
+In addiction to the cross section final state reactions, it could also become feasible to determine or confirm the spin-parity of multiple excited cascades because the whole decay chain could be reconstructed.
+In addition, the experimental vertication of the excited cascade decoupling from the $\Xi\pi$ channel could provide fresh information about why the cascade resonances are so narrow, and a series of measurements on the mass-sphering of Ξ^ could deepen our understanding of the u/d quark mass difference.
 II.
-PHYSICS MOTIVATION
+PHYSICS MOTIVATION our first goals are two-folded: we have 2 primary goals are currently completely undetermined • Cross section measurements for $\gamma p \to \Omega^- K^+ K^+ K^0$ which is still unknown, the for • Study of a mechanism of the Ω^- photoproduction which should be quite specific, since it is the first baryon with constituents none of which could come from the target proton.